Countries

 Machine learning: Teaching power plants to speak

-The hydropower plants in Norway are getting on in years.
+The hydropower plants in Norway are getting older.
 This means costly maintenance and large reinvestments.
 What if the power plants could tell us what they needed and when?

 Camilla Feurst